Jungle Party Ideas

 - Inexpensive animal masks make fantastic invitations!
 Simply attach a tag with the party details to the mask.

-- Bring your tiki torches indoors with these cardboard, construction paper versions on bamboo stakes.
+- Bring your tiki torches indoors with DIY cardboard, construction paper versions on bamboo stakes.

 - Use silhouettes of animals, or animal footprints, to put on walls and around the home.
 Think elephant, cheetah, zebra, monkey, and rhino.